damianhakert/damianhakert.github.io/source/handbook/general-onboarding/index.html.md

 * [ ] People Ops: Add new team member to the next monthly GitLab 101 call
 * [ ] People Ops: Invite to team meeting, and re-arrange the days on which team members speak in the Team Call Agenda.
 * [ ] People Ops: Add to phishing testing platform
+* [ ] People Ops: Check if new team member indicated who they were referred by (in bottom of application, in Workable).
+If no referral indicated, check with new team member by asking in this issue "@{new team member} please let people ops know if you were referred by another GitLab team member; otherwise we will assume you were not".
 * [ ] People Ops: reach out to the new team member to identify and order any necessary supplies/equipment.
 Send an email to their GitLab account, personal email, and cc Peopleops.<br>
 "Please let People Ops (cced here) know if there are any necessary supplies or equipment that you need.
 You can also reference the [company handbook](https://about.gitlab.com/handbook/#spending-company-money) in this matter."
 * [ ] Buddy: Schedule video call for first day to introduce yourself, and make sure they know that if they have questions, they can come to you.
 But your main job as a buddy will be to direct them to the right parts of the handbook, and/or encourage them to ask their questions of the wider group on chat, etc.